dlr-pa/riaf/source/walkthrough.rst

 Go to `create group <https://riaf.playground.pa.dlr.de/www/?creategroup>`__ and fill out the web form.

-You have to set the users which are owners, writers and/or readers.
+You have to set which users are owners, writers and/or readers.

 This maps to 3 authorization groups.
 The owner group is allowed to create, read and write repositories in this group.
 The reader group is